jmkasunich/multistmbl/README.md

-## MultiSTMBL
+# MultiSTMBL

 MultiSTMBL is a modular version of the STMBL servo drive.
 The goal is to minimize cost per axis.
-The target motors are Yaskawa servos with serial absolute encoders, although other motors may be accomadated as well.
+The target motors are Yaskawa servos with serial absolute encoders, although other motors may be supported as well.
 The main cost reduction will be as a result of assuming multiple axes, and sharing as many common resources as possible between axes.